2sic/2sxc-docs/2sxc Docs Generator/basics/cms/content-blocks/content-blocks-in-dnn.md

 uid: Basics.Cms.ContentBlocks.Dnn
 ---

-# 2sxc Content in DNN
+# 2sxc Content in Dnn

 The vision of 2sxc is to be cross-platform, so we hope one day it will also run on NopCommerce and other systems.
-This is how it's integrated into DNN.
+This is how it's integrated into Dnn.

 <img src="./assets/content-in-dnn.png" width="100%" class="full-width">

-## What DNN References to
+## What Dnn References to

 ### Portal to ZoneId Mapping

-The EAV has a virtual container called a **Zone** which is similar to a Portal in DNN.
+The EAV has a virtual container called a **Zone** which is similar to a Portal in Dnn.
 The IDs will not match though, so each Portal has a setting called `ToSIC_SexyContent_ZoneID` which contains the ZoneId for that portal.

 When 2sxc is used the first time on a portal, it will detect a missing ZoneId, which triggers zone creation and sets this value.

 ### Module-Installation to App-Installation Mapping

-A DNN Module installation corresponds to an App installation.
+A Dnn Module installation corresponds to an App installation.
 Internally there is no mapping, as it is not necessary.

-There is an important difference though: in DNN, each installed Module is installed at the _System level_, so installed Modules are available on all Portals.
+There is an important difference though: in Dnn, each installed Module is installed at the _System level_, so installed Modules are available on all Portals.
 On the other hand, Apps are installed at the _Zone (Portal) level_, so each app is only available on that portal.
 Customizations to the app also only affect that portal, and each Portal could have the same App installed in different versions.

 > [!NOTE]
 > Technically there are a few ways to share Apps, their data, templates etc. across Portals, but these are fairly advanced scenarios.